 Career counseling, academic advisement and job placement are available for students enrolled in workforce education programs at Trinity Valley Community College.
-Special services are available through the Carl Perkins Grant for the handicapped, educationally disadvantaged, economically disadvantaged and those with limited English proficient and other special needs.
+Special services are available through the Carl Perkins Grant for the handicapped, economically disadvantaged and those with other special needs.
 Questions regarding workforce education programs at Trinity Valley Community College should call the associate vice president of workforce programs at 903-675-6232.